-The problem is, climate intensification could reach the point of no return earlier than we can hop to the planet’s protection.
+The problem is that climate intensification could reach the point of no return earlier than we can hop to the planet’s protection.
 Like the frog, the consequences of acting too late could be deadly.
 This cuts across all the divisions that separate us.

 Climate intensification is –